 Sweet Potato Sage Scones

 When fall arrives, it seems that pumpkin reigns as king of pastries, pies and cakes.
-I love pumpkin too, but my favorite orange-hued veggie to bake with happens to be sweet potato.
-Compared to pumpkin purée, starchy sweet potato is naturally sweeter and denser which makes it a wonderful addition to quick breads – like these scones!
+I love pumpkin too.
+But my favorite orange-hued veggie to bake with happens to be sweet potato.
+Compared to pumpkin purée, starchy sweet potato is naturally sweeter and denser.
+Which makes it a wonderful addition to quick breads – like these scones!

 Cold Butter is Better!

-For the most tender scones, use very cold butter diced into 1/2-inch cubes.
+Use very cold butter diced into 1/2-inch cubes.
 Work the butter into the flour gently using a pastry blender.
 Using real butter in this recipe is important for many reasons.
 Like other fats, it “shortens” the flour, or slows the gluten from developing and makes the dough tender, but since butter is typically around 20% whey, it offers more liquid than other fats (such as shortening) and the end result is a moist, flavorful pastry.

 For flakier scones, the finished mixture should be unevenly crumbly, with some of the butter remaining in larger pieces.

 All sweet potato-lovers know that chopped sage is a wonderful aromatic with this veggie, although the pairing is used most in savory dishes.
 However, these scones are proof that it works in sweet applications, too!
+Mix together dry ingredients, along with chopped fresh sage.
+1-3 tablespoons, to taste.

 The dough will pack well into a circle under your palms.
 Brush the dough with milk or cream before baking to give the pastries extra richness and crunchy edges.

 Cut the disk into 8 wedges using a large chef’s knife, and place them well-spaced on a baking sheet.
+You can also use a scone pan – which I now prefer to create perfect scones every time.

 This recipe was developed in partnership with The American Butter Institute for their website Go Bold With Butter